-The ENcourage Engineering Math Program can be used by incoming engineering students as a review of material, or as a kick-start to digging into the CSU pre-calculus program over the summer.
+The ENcourage Engineering Math Program can be used by any incoming engineering student who would like a refresher on pre-calculus topics over the summer.

-Students will take the math placement tool after the program, with the possibility of placing out of one or more of the pre-calculus modules, and the possibility of placing into calculus (MATH 157 or MATH 160)
+Students will take the math placement tool after the program, with the possibility of placing out of one or more of the pre-calculus modules, and the possibility of placing into calculus (MATH 160).

 The ENcourage Engineering Math Program includes: